 The first thing that came to mind my mind was that I should use modulo of something..

 We have a 2 level loop through X's and Y's.
-Let's try to build an image that draws black if x%2 == 0 and draws white otherwise.
+Let's try to build an image that draws black if x%2 == 0

-func drawModuloOnX(m *image.RGBA, color1, color2 color.RGBA) {
+func drawModuloOnX(m *image.RGBA, color1, color2 color.RGBA) {This is the image that we get:

 size := m.Bounds().Size()